StevenBlack/vocab/million-dollar-words.md

 ### urbane
 Sophisticated, suave, worldly; at home in most social situations.
 Someone who knows which wine to order with which course, can read a menu in most languages and can maintain charming dinner-table conversation is urbane.
-Pronounced UR- BAYNE.

 ### usury
 The practice of lending money at illegally high interest rates.
 Even if not illegal, exorbitant rates (like those used for credit cards) can be described as usurious.
-Pronounced YOO-ZHER-EE.

 ### utilitarianism